 What Is A Disability Benefits Questionnaire or DBQ And How Can They Be Used To A Claimant’s Advantage?

 Section 2B is another important section, dealing with flare-ups.
 In most cases, a claimant will not experience a flare-up at the exact time of an examination.
-Therefore, the claimant must inform the physician what the pain level is and what the physical limitations are during a flare-up.
+Therefore, the claimant must inform the physician of the pain level and the physical limitations during a flare-up.
 Flare-ups are when your disability is at its worst and most noticeable to you.
 It is even recommended that if you know in advance you will be seeing a physician for your DBQ exam, to pay attention to your disabilities and document the days it is noticeable and what issues/limitations you have.

 Sections 3-7 cover a lot of ground, but only one measurement is truly important: Forward Flexion.
-Assuming the back claim is already service-connected, the disability level will almost likely be determined by the limitation of forward flexion.
+Assuming the back claim is already service-connected, the disability level will most likely be determined by the limitation of forward flexion.
 The VA will award a 40% disability rating for forward flexion limited to 30 degrees or less, a 20% disability rating for forward flexion greater than 30 degrees but less than 60 degrees, and a 10% disability rating for forward flexion between 60 and 85 degrees.
-Please note that when being examined and measured for flexion and movement do not hurt yourself while trying to bend.
-If it hurts at a certain point stop and let the examiner know, don’t push through to an uncomfortable/painful position.
+Please note that when being examined and measured for flexion and movement, do not hurt yourself while trying to bend.
+If it hurts at a certain point, stop and let the examiner know, don’t push through to an uncomfortable/painful position.